12 Useful PCB Design Rules and Tips to Follow - 2022 Newest Guide

 5. Signal protection first, wave filtering next

 A PCB transmits various signals, and different parts of it transmit its own signals.
 So you should protect the signal of each part and prevent signal interference first, and then consider filtering undesired waves for the electronic part.

 Always remember this rule.

 Then what to do based on this rule?

 My suggestion is to place the filtering, protection, and isolation conditions of the interface signal close to the interface connector.
 Signal protection first, waves filtering next.

 6. Decide the size and layer number of the PCB at an early stage

 Determine the size of the circuit board and the number of wiring layers at the early stage of the PCB layout.

 This is necessary.

 Below is the reason.

 The layers and stack-up directly affect the wiring and impedance of printed-circuit lines.
-And if you decide the board size, you determine the stack-up and width of the printed-circuit lines to achieve the expected PCB design effect.
+And if you decide on the board size, you determine the stack-up and width of the printed-circuit lines to achieve the expected PCB design effect.

 It is best to apply as many as possible circuit layers and make the copper evenly distributed.

 7. Determine PCB design rules and constraints

 For successful routing, you need to carefully consider design requirements and have the routing tool work under correct rules and constraints, which affect the performance of the routing tool greatly.

 So what to do?

 Classify all signal lines that have special requirements in the order of priority.

-The higher the priority is, set up stricter rules to the signal line.
+The higher the priority is, set up stricter the rules for the signal line.

 The rules involve the width of the printed-circuit lines, the maximum number of vias, parallelism, the mutual influence between signal lines, and layer restrictions.

 8. Determine DFM rules for the layout of components

 Because we don’t want to cause interference.
 In addition, in this way, the load can be disconnected during maintenance so that we do not have to cut part of the printed-circuit lines and damage the printed circuit board.

 9. At least one via for each surface mount equivalent